gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/session-00/intro-to-web.md

 Web development could be a good profession for you if you like solving logical problems, building useful things, and experimenting with new technologies.
 Web developers are in high demand, generally have a good work/life balance, and command comfortable salaries.
 Google your specific location to get a better sense of your local web development job opportunities.

-For more details, Wikipedia describes the breadth of the web development profession in their [entry on web design](https://en.wikipedia.org/wiki/Web_design).

 ## Types Of Web Developers